autowarefoundation/autoware-documentation/docs/design/autoware-architecture-v1/interfaces/autoware/vehicle-status-gear-status.md

 ## Message

-The `stamp` field is the time when the status was obtained from the vehicle.
-In the case of periodic publication, use the latest time, not the last status changed.
+The `stamp` field is the status received time or hardware time such as VCU.
+In the case of periodic publication, use the latest time, not the last status change.

-For the `report` field, use the valid gear values listed above. `NONE` can be used as an invalid value to indicate not received, but will never be sent as a topic.
+For the `report` field, use the valid gear values listed above.
+The `NONE` value can be used internally by programs, but will never be sent as a topic.
 Values ​​such as `LOW` and `DRIVE_2` ​​can be used if the vehicle has its own special gear types, but a dedicated implementation is required to handle this.

-NOTE: Maybe we need an extension that separates the actual gear status and the abstracted gear status.

 ## Errors

-If vehicle status cannot be obtained, stop publishing the topic and send the error as diagnostics.
+If the status cannot be received or an unknown value is received, stop publishing the topic and report the error as diagnostics.

 ## Support

 This interface is required.
-If the vehicle does not have gears, simulate the gear behavior.
+If the vehicle does not have gear, simulate the gear behavior.

 ## Limitations

-None.
+- None.

 ## Use Cases

-- Use for autonomous vehicle control.
+- Control the vehicle for autonomous driving.
 - Display current gear status to the operator.

 ## Requirement

-- Support obtaining the current vehicle gear status.
+- Support getting the current gear status of the vehicle.
 - Support vehicle-specific gear status if necessary.

 ## Prerequisites

-None.
+- None.

 ## Design

-ギアが存在する車両については、取得したギア状態を送信する。
-ギアがない車両については、処理の一般化のためにドライバでギアを再現する。
-細かくギアが制御できる車両のためにユーザー定義領域を確保する？
+- Support four typical gear types: PARKING, NEUTRAL, DRIVE, and REVERSE.
+- Unused values ​​can be used for special gear types.
+- Simulate gear if necessary to increase reusability.

 ## History